Discriminator optimal transport: Introduction

 From this viewpoint, it would be natural to ask \textit{how to use trained models $G$ and $D$ efficiently}.
 Recent related works in the same spirit are discriminator rejection sampling (DRS) \cite{azadi2018discriminator} and Metropolis-Hastings GAN (MH-GAN) \cite{turner2019metropolis}.
 In each case, they use the generator-induced distribution $p_G$ as a proposal distribution, and approximate acceptance ratio of the proposed sample based on the trained $D$.
 Intuitively, generated image $\bm y = G(\bm z)$ is accepted if the value $D(\bm y)$ is relatively large, otherwise it is rejected.
 They show its theoretical backgrounds, and it actually improve scores on generated images in practice.

-In this paper, we try a similar but more active approach, i.e. improving generated image $\bm y = G(\bm z)$ directly by adding $\delta \bm y$ to $\bm y$ such that $D(\bm y + \delta \bm y) > D(\bm y)$.
-The optimal transport (OT) theory guarantees that the improved samples can be regarded as approximate samples from the target distribution $p$.
+In this paper, we try similar but more active approachs, i.e. improving generated image $\bm y = G(\bm z)$ directly by adding $\delta \bm y$ to $\bm y$ such that $D(\bm y + \delta \bm y) > D(\bm y)$ by borrowing idea from the optimal transport (OT) theory.
 More concretely, our contributions are \begin{itemize} \item Proposal of the discriminator optimal transport (DOT) based on the fact that the objective function for $D$ provides lower bound of the dual cost function for the Wasserstein distance between $p$ and $p_G$. \item Suggesting approximated algorithms and verifying that they improve Earth Mover's distance (EMD) \cite{flamary2017pot}, inception score \cite{salimans2016improved} and Fr\'echet inception distance (FID) \cite{heusel2017gans}. \item Pointing out a \textit{generality} on DOT, i.e. if the $G$'s output domain is same as the $D$'s input domain, then we can use \textit{any} pair of trained $G$ and $D$ to improve generated samples. \end{itemize} In addition, we show some results on experiment comparing DOT and a naive method of improving sample just by increasing the value of $D$, under a fair setting.
 One can download our codes from {\tt \href{https://github.com/AkinoriTanaka-phys/DOT}{https://github.com/AkinoriTanaka-phys/DOT}}.